 This program is for students already possessing a license as a Licensed Vocational Nurse (LVN) and experience as an LVN, which provides them advance standing due to credit for their experience.
-Offered as an Associate Degree in Nursing with a program of clinical components in which the student cares for patients in the acute-care, sub-acute, and home setting.
-The program prepares the students to take the national licensure exam and for an entry-level Registered Nurse (RN) position in the health care setting.
+Offered as an Associate Degree in Nursing with a program of clinical components in which students care for patients in the acute-care, sub-acute, and home setting.
+The program prepares students to take the national licensure exam and for an entry-level Registered Nurse (RN) position in the health care setting.

-- Integrate the perspectives of the provider of care, manager of care, and member of the nursing profession into patient care situations.

-- Function in the roles of provider of care, manager of care, and member of the nursing profession.
+- Integrate the perspectives of the provider of care, manager of care, and member of the nursing profession into patient care situations. - Function in the roles of provider of care, manager of care, and member of the nursing profession.

-NURSNG-126 NURSNG-234 Units Transition Into Nursing Plus ei ght units from the following options: BIOSCI-201 Introduction to Human Anatomy4.0 AND BIOSCI-202 Introduction to Human Physiology4.0 OR BIOSCI-204 Human Anatomy and Physiology I4.0 AND BIOSCI-205 Human Anatomy and Physiology II .4.0 Plus ele ven units from the following options: BIOSCI-221 ENGL-101 Introduction to Microbiology5.0 English Composition3.0 OR ENGL-101H PSYCH-101 Honors English Composition4.0 Introduction to Psychology3.0 OR Introduction to Psychology PSYCH-101 PSYCH-101H Introduction to Psychology3.0 OR Introduction to Psychology - PSYCH-101 PSYCH-101H Introduction to Psychology3.0 OR Introduction to Psychology - Honors3.0
+Program Requirements: Units Required: 43 NURSNG-126 NURSNG-234 Units Transition Into Nursing NURSNG-240 Advanced Medical-Surgical Nursing and Leadership 8.50 Plus ei ght units from the following options: BIOSCI-201 Introduction to Human Anatomy 4.0 AND BIOSCI-202 Introduction to Human Physiology $$ 4.0 $$ $$ $$ $$ $$ $$ $$ $$ $$ $$ BIOSCI-204 Human Anatomy and Physiology I $$ 4.0 $$ AND BIOSCI-205 Human Anatomy and Physiology II .4.0 Plus eleven units from the following options: BIOSCI-221 ENGL-101 Introduction to Microbiology 5.0 English Composition ENGL-101H PSYCH-101 Honors English Composition 4.0 Introduction to Psychology PSYCH-101H Introduction to Psychology - Honors Plus three units from the following: COMS-105 COMS-105H Fundamentals of Public Speaking3.0 Fundamentals of Public Speaking - COMS-120 Honors